denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 else
 ```

-If the stack exists, the `EBS_STACK_ID` variable will be set with the Stack ID for future reference.
-Otherwise, the `EBS` volume is created.
+If the stack exists, the `EBS_STACK_ID` variable will be set with the `Stack ID` for future reference.
+Otherwise, the `EBS` data volume is created.
 Before creating the volume, I first check if the `CloudFormation` template exists in one of the specified directories.
 If the template is not found, the script will exit and throw an error.

 ```